McAuliffe campaign mocks GOP’s Youngkin, belittles Black group for endorsing him

 'Team Youngkin thinks Twitter is real life,' scoffed VA Dem Party spox

-The campaign of Virginia Democratic gubernatorial hopeful Terence McAuliffe is brushing off the endorsement of his Republican opponent, Glenn Youngkin, by the Hampton Roads Black Caucus (HRBC).
+The campaign of Virginia Democratic gubernatorial hopeful Terry McAuliffe is brushing off the endorsement of his Republican opponent, Glenn Youngkin, by the Hampton Roads Black Caucus (HRBC).

 Youngkin tweeted Saturday that he was "humbled" by the endorsement by the HRBC, which bills itself as a nonpartisan organization aimed at "enhancing the Black community."
 The group previously endorsed Democrats McAuliffe for governor in 2013 and Ralph Northam for governor in 2017.